-The Bay Treasure Chest Fundraiser provides many benefits including:
+The Bay Treasure Chest lotteries provide many benefits, including:

-- The communities and residents of St. Margaret’s Bay win with sustainable funding for scholarships, and many programs and services that benefit the people and environment; and,
+*The communities and residents of our communities win with sustainable funding for scholarships, and many programs and services that benefit the people and environment; and,

-- The retail and other business supporters win with improved customer relations, and support of the local community and the environment.
+*The Toonie Draw retailers and other business supporters win with improved customer relations, and support of the local community and the environment.